 According to the U.S. Fire Administration, the “combination of an electronic cigarette and a lithium-ion battery is a new and unique hazard.”
 The administration says, “It is likely that the number of incidents and injuries will continue to increase” as vaping becomes increasingly popular.

 The e-cigarette was developed by the Chinese company Golden Dragon Group Ltd. in 2003, but the concept of electronic cigarettes didn’t catch on in the United States until late 2007.
 The devices first appeared as novelties, but sales climbed slowly but steadily as a multitude of manufacturers vied for a share of the market and consumers took more interest in the products.

 In 2010, the e-cigarette industry made about $100 million in sales.
 In 2012, e-cigarettes were pulling in about five times that much, and by 2013 the industry surpassed the $1 billion mark – a clear signal that the devices were here to stay.
-With the introduction of JUUL e-cigarettes in 2015, the e-cigarette industry rocketed to become a $5 billion industry.
+Since 2015, the e-cigarette industry rocketed to become a $15 billion industry.

 E-cigarettes are composed of three main components: The atomizer, which contains a heating element to vaporize the liquid contents of the cartridge, which is the second part of the e-cigarette.
 The third part of an e-cigarette is the rechargeable lithium-ion battery that powers the device.

 As far as electronic devices go, e-cigarettes are overheating and exploding at unusually high rates.
 These explosions are the result of some malfunction in the powerful lithium-ion batteries used to power the devices.
 Explosions can occur when the battery is inside the device, on a charger, or when it’s tucked away loosely in a pocket or purse.